ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-openlitespeed.md

 sudo /usr/local/lsws/admin/misc/admpass.sh
 ```

 You will be asked to provide a username for the administrative user.
-If you press ENTER without choosing a new username, the default username admin will be used.
+If you press <code><b>ENTER</b></code> without choosing a new username, the default username admin will be used.
 You can use whatever administrative username you prefer.
 Then you will be prompted to create and confirm a new password for the account.
-Put in the administrative password you prefer, then press ENTER again.
+Put in the administrative password you prefer, then press <code><b>ENTER</b></code> again.
 The script will confirm a successful update:

 **Output**
 ```